The Role of Sequence Information in Minimal Models of Molecular Assembly: Conclusion

 \section{Conclusion}

-We have shown that tile assembly models incorporating a pre-determined sequence linked by a backbone can deterministically assemble all achievable shapes -- those with a Hamilton path -- using a finite universal assembly kit of tiles, unlike the conventional temperature-1 aTAM.
-This fact holds true even if we do not permit neutral interactions between faces.
-We have also presented evidence that the backboned aTAM needs fewer tile types than the conventional temperature-1 aTAM to deterministically assemble a single target shape.

-We have also explored the roles of both the pre-specified sequence and the geometrical constraints imposed by the backbone in guiding assembly.
-Through our results on the sequenced aTAM, we showed that keeping the sequence encoding of tiles but removing geometric restrictions on the positions of added tiles allows a large space of possible shapes, but excludes the possibility of a universal assembly kit for these shapes.
+That sequence-directed assembly can help reduce the number of tiles required to assemble shapes is intuitively understood.
+Here, we show that the details of a sequence-directed assembly map have important implications on the ability of the given assembly map to assemble all shapes in its shape space with a finite set of building blocks.
+Through our results on the sequenced aTAM, we showed that keeping the sequence encoding of tiles but removing geometric restrictions on the positions of added tiles allows a larger space of possible shapes, but excludes the possibility of a universal assembly kit for these shapes.
 Our results tentatively suggest that the backbone constraint not only restricts the space of shapes that can be assembled, but also actively facilitates deterministic assembly with a small tile set, since ambiguities of where to place tiles can be avoided.
-A key question that remains open is whether the sequenced aTAM can deterministically assemble any shape accessible to the backboned aTAM using a finite assembly kit, and if so, how the minimal complexity of this finite assembly kit compares to that of the backboned aTAM.
+So far, our results have explored rotatable but not flippable tiles, and it would be interesting to consider whether allowing tiles to flip would have any significant impacts on our results.
+Alternatively, taking the model into 3 dimensions would, presumably, inhibit the effectiveness of the shape-filling approach for the sequenced aTAM and may result in less contrived structures than treeangles that cannot be assembled with a finite assembly kit.
+Another key question that remains open is whether the sequenced aTAM can deterministically assemble any shape accessible to the backboned aTAM using a finite assembly kit (under the assumption of attractive inter-tile interactions), and if so, how the minimal complexity of this finite assembly kit compares to that of the backboned aTAM.